-The number of course-work credits that a doctoral student undertakes is decided bythe Doctoral Committee (see section 2.2) and depends upon the student's background and intended Ph.D. research area.
+The number of course-work credits that a doctoral student undertakes is decided by the Doctoral Committee (see section 2.2) and depends upon the student's background and intended Ph.D. research area.

-All students must complete a 3-credit course on Research Methodology (see Annexure 1), apart from 3 credit courses on Philosophy of Management research and up to 9 credits on Statistics, advanced quantitative and advance qualitative methods.
+All students must complete a 1-credit course on Research Methodology (see Annexure 1) and a non-credit Foundation Course.
 In addition: